Lymphoid-like Structures Help Immune Defence Attack Cancer Cells

 Sigrid Jusélius Foundation has announced the outcome of the application of Senior Researcher grants in 2021.
 Dr. Jianwei Li, a group leader at the MediCity Research Laboratory, is one of the five awardees, and will receive 700 000 € to develop nanomaterials for cancer therapy from a systems chemistry perspective.

 Call for applications - PhD in cancer biology

-The Cancer Drug Resistance laboratory is looking for two doctoral candidates to join a new and exciting research group in the University of Turku, Turku, Finland.
+The Cancer Biology laboratories of Klaus Elenius and Kari Kurppa are looking for a doctoral candidate to join a collaborative project of the two laboratories in the University of Turku, Turku, Finland.